 \section{Conclusion}

 In this paper, we introduce tangles to the machine learning community.
-This required a major effort of simplifying general concepts to convert the mathematical theory of tangles to a practical framework.
+This required a significant effort to simplify general concepts to convert the mathematical theory of tangles to a practical framework.
 We provide a first framework that works in practice and give provable guarantees in three statistical models.
 The general concept of ``pointing towards a cluster'' is a flexible formulation of a generic clustering problem.
-It only requires a set of cuts of the dataset, thus tangles are directly applicable to all datasets without a workaround like building a nearest neighbor graph or embedding the nodes.
-Although the output was converted to a hard clustering for the numeric evaluation, it is of a more general soft and hierarchical nature as shown in Figure~\ref{fig:cool_heatmap} for the mixture of Gaussians.
+It only requires a set of cuts of the dataset and some notion of similarity between the objects.
+Thus tangles are directly applicable to many datasets without a workaround like building a nearest-neighbor graph or embedding the nodes.
+Although we convert the output to a hard clustering for the numeric evaluation, it is of a more general soft and hierarchical nature.

 Note that we do not claim that tangles outperform every other algorithm out there.
 However, we are intrigued by their flexibility and potential.
-We were able to prove performance guarantees in three very different setups: the questionnaire setting, the stochastic block model setting, and a Gaussian mixture setting.
-Our bounds might not be the sharpest ones.
-We are aware that in each of the settings stronger guarantees can be approved for individual algorithms.
-However, we are not aware of any algorithm for which guarantees can be proved in so many different scenarios.
+We proved performance guarantees in three very different setups: the questionnaire setting, the stochastic block model setting, and a Gaussian mixture setting.
+We are aware that stronger guarantees can be proved for individual algorithms in each setting.
+However, we are unaware of any algorithm for which guarantees can be proved in many different scenarios.
 A similar statement holds for our experiments.
-What is impressive is that the tangle framework combines many desirable properties that none of the baseline methods can provide at the same time: it is accurate without making assumptions on the shape of the clusters (as spectral clustering), it is fast (as $k$-means), it generates a hierarchy (as average linkage) and can be post-processed to a soft clustering, and it entails natural explanations.
+What is impressive is that the tangles framework combines many desirable properties that none of the baseline methods can provide at the same time: it is accurate without making assumptions on the shape of the clusters (as spectral clustering), it is fast (as $k$-means), it generates a hierarchy (as average linkage) and can be post-processed to a soft clustering, and it entails natural explanations.